 Clearing Up Arrest Records & Criminal Convictions

 We all want to be able to go back in time before we did something that we regretted afterwards for doing.
-That is especially true when it comes to criminal convictions because they are recorded down somewhere and anyone especially employers can get that information about the crime you committed and will have a tough time trusting you.
-Regardless of how much you may have changed since the crime it's still written down and it's holding you back.
-Luckily you can clear some of the criminal convictions, the less serious ones and it's a relatively simple process.
+That is especially true when it comes to criminal convictions because they are recorded with the government and anyone can access that information about you very easily.
+Regardless of how much you may have changed since the crime it's still documented on your personal file.
+Luckily you can clear some of the less serious criminal convictions and it's a relatively simple process.

 What exactly is being done here is that you are asking a judge to give you another chance.
-If you have proven while in the jail that you have complied with all their rules and regulations and that you had an early release due to good behavior there is no reason why the judge wouldn't grant you another chance.
+If you've proven while in the jail that you have complied with all their rules and regulations and that you had an early release due to good behavior there is no reason why the judge wouldn't grant you a clean record.

-Remember, this is to clear your conviction or convictions of crimes that you have committed, but it's not a time machine to make everything better.
-You have to keep in mind that you must take responsibility for your actions and to accept the consequences.
+Remember, this is to clear your conviction or convictions of crimes that you have committed, but it's not a time machine to erase everything.
+You must take responsibility for your actions and to accept the consequences.
 Although if you feel you have changed for the better, trying to clear your criminal record shows that you are trying to take steps to clean up your life.
-You stand a better chance in obtaining employment that offers decent wages.

 What Are The Different Types of Laws